naslundx/pirthday/README.md

 # Todo

-- Better design
+- Show the actual decimal expansion
+- Show all decimals swooshing by
-- Logo
+- Information about pi